ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 {: #hcx-archi-overview-base-design}

 The base deployment must follow the minimum requirements:
-* The source environment must contain a vSphere implementation that is managed by a vCenter.
-Supported vCenter of 5.5U3 or vCenter 6.0U2 and higher, with ESXi 5.5 or higher is required for Hybrid Cloud Services.
+* The source environment must contain a vSphere implementation that is managed by a vCenter Server.
+Hybrid Cloud Services requires a supported vCenter Server of 5.5U3 or 6.0U2 and later, with ESXi 5.5 or later.
-* If NSX is used, version 6.2.2 or higher.
+* If NSX is used, version 6.2.2 or later.
 NSX is required for policy migration.
 * If cross-cloud vMotion is intended, the same affinity restrictions apply across clouds as they do on-premises.
 * The source environment must have a method to connect to cloud environments, which includes public internet access or private connections by using {{site.data.keyword.cloud_notm}} Direct link.
 * The source environment VM’s and networks to be migrated or stretched must be on portgroups within a Virtual Distributed Switch.